How to Build Slim Docker Images Fast

 As a side note, multi-stage builds also increase security.
 Hui, why is that?
 Assume you need a secret, like an SSH key, to access certain resources at build time.
 Even if you delete that secret in a later layer, it is still there in the previous layers.
 This means someone with access to your image can get that secret.
 With multi-stage builds, you only copy the necessary runtime artifacts.
 Consequently, the production image never sees the secret and you’ve resolved that issue.

-There are many more details on multi-stage builds, and I refer the reader toe and .
+There are many more details on multi-stage builds, and I refer the reader to this article and this article.

 Wrap Up